 IMHO: Your Construction Company Needs to Do (a Little) Social Media Marketing

 It has been my (marketing) experience that Accounting and Construction industries are generally slow to adopt any Social Media (SM) strategies.
-While the Construction side is quickly realizing the benefits of communication between the office and field via mobilization, there seems to be no convincing them of the uptick for SM as an optional tool for sharing content.
+While the Construction side is quickly realizing the technology benefits of mobilization, drones, robotices, Augment Reality (AR) and it’s harder to see the advantage of Social Media as an embedded business process.

 To that end, I’ve created my own imaginary Objection/Resolution arguments to make a business case for SM as a communication, branding and sales tool: